List of Bleach characters: D: Askin Nakk Le Vaar

 Askin Nakk Le Vaar (アスキン・ナックルヴァール, Asukin Nakkuruvāru) is an aloof Sternritter who has the epithet "D" for "The Deathdealing" (Za Desudīringu), which allows Askin to calculate the "absolute lethal dose" of substance by consuming a lethal dosage of it.
 This allows him to not only increase or decrease the lethal dosage needed to kill his opponent, he can render himself immune to all consumed substances and projects it through attacks like Gift Ball (ギフト・ボール, Gifuto Bōru).

 During the Wandenreich's second invasion, Askin appears in the place that had housed the Soul Society's Research and Development Institute, surprising most of its inhabitants yet taking his leave when Mayuri and Nemu Kurotsuchi appear.
 Noticing BG9's defeat against Suì Fēng, Askin confirms Mayuri's suspicions that the Wandenreich have prepared the possibility that the Soul Reapers have trained in different powers after their bankai had been stolen by them.
 Askin later accompanies Yhwach to the Royal Dimension after being promoted to as the fourth member of Schutzstaffel, the last to be killed by Ōetsu Nimaiya after his plot to poison the Soul Reaper's blood is thwarted when Nimaiya simply has Tenjirō Kirinji replace his blood with hot spring water.
 But Askin is revived by Yhwach activating his Auswählen, later finding himself fighting for his life against Grimmjow Jaegerjaquez when he confronts Ichigo's group while sent to kill any intruders in the altered Royal Realm.

 As Ichigo, Chad and Orihime move on, Askin fights against Yoruichi and Yūshirō Shihōin, defeating the latter before finding himself facing Urahara as he instigates Yoruichi's transformation.
 This forces Askin activate his Vollständig (Forushutendihhi), Hasshain (Hasuhain), defeating Yoruichi while using his Gift Ring to blind Urahara in one eye.
 But Urahara activates his bankai to overwhelm Askin, distracting the Quincy long enough for Grimmjow to land the death blow from behind.
 However, upon his death, Askin activate his Gift Ball Deluxe to increase in lethalness to kill both Urahara and Grimmjow resulting in the two being saved by Nelliel before they are taken by the poison.

-Askin is voiced by Shunsuke Takeuchi in the Japanese anime and in the Japanese game Bleach: Brave Souls and Daman Mills voices him in the English dub.
+Askin is voiced by Shunsuke Takeuchi in the original Japanese anime and in the Japanese game Bleach: Brave Souls and by Daman Mills voices him in the English dub.

+Algora Lallau

+Algora Lallau (アルゴラ・ララウ, Arugora Rarau) is an original generation Schutzstaffel member of the Wandenreich 1,000 years ago with an indeterminate rank.
+He was among those slain by Yamamoto's Zanka no Tachi.
+Many years later, Algora's corpse was among those summoned by Yamamoto's Zanka no Tachi, Minami: Kaka Jūman'okushi Daisōjin during his fight with Royd Lloyd.

+Algora Lallau is voiced by Ryōta Takeuchi in the original Japanese version and by Grant George in the English dub.